From the Editors

-This doctoral dissertation summer workshop is being organized under the auspices of the Arab Studies Institute in partnership with the Center for Arab and Middle Eastern Studies, American University of Beirut.
+This doctoral dissertation summer workshop is being organized under the auspices of the Arab Studies Institute in partnership with the Center for Arab and Middle Eastern Studies and the Asfari Institute for Civil Society and Citizenship, both at the American University of Beirut.
 It is co-convened and co-directed by Ziad Abu-Rish and Nadya Sbaiti.

 - Co-Conveners/Directors: Ziad Abu-Rish and Nadya Sbaiti

 - Email: Lebanon.Dissertation@gmail.com

 - Website: http://lebanondissertation.weebly.com